AlexxIT/go2rtc/README.md

 The HTTP API is the main part for interacting with the application.
 Default address: `http://localhost:1984/`.

-**Important!** go2rtc passes requests from localhost and from Unix sockets without HTTP authorisation, even if you have it configured!
+**Important!** go2rtc passes requests from localhost and Unix sockets without HTTP authorization, even if you have it configured.
 It is your responsibility to set up secure external access to the API.
 If not properly configured, an attacker can gain access to your cameras and even your server.

 [API description](api/README.md).